 A legend dates the birth of Venice back to the 421 C.E..

 The growth of the city, however, only started in 812 C.E., after Carloman’s failed attempt to conquer the Venetian lagoon.
 Therefore, it is fair to say that Venice is over 1.200 years old.

 Want more tips, tools and stories from Venice, Italy?

 We're on a mission to make it easy and fun to discover and support the authentic Venice.
 Try our email and see for yourself!

 The Venetian Lagoon is a natural formation from around 800 BCE.
 Since its beginning, populations inhabit due to the presence of fishes and birds which attracted fishermen and hunters.

 The first significant settlements in this area were Altino, Torcello, and Metamauco.

 Since 697, the area of the Venetian Lagoon became an independent dukedom of the Byzantine Empire, or Eastern Roman Empire: a Duke, nominated by Byzantium, was in charge to administrate the Venetian Lagoon.

-After escaping an assault by Charlemagne in 810 CE, the center of the political power was moved in 812 CE from the surrounding areas to Rivus Altus, now Rialto, the heart of the future Venice.
+After escaping an assault by Charlemagne in 810 CE, in 812 CE Venetians moved the center of their political power to Rivus Altus, now Rialto, the heart of the future Venice.

 Was Venice always part of Italy?